jESC-Solutions/jESC-SOP/README.md

 - How will you perform the support engagements/interactions?

-- What troubleshooting methodology will your technicians follow during support engagements?
+- What troubleshooting methodology will your technicians follow during support engagements? & How will remote, offsite support engagements take place?
 [Remote Troubleshooting](https://github.com/jESC-Solutions/jESC-SOP/blob/main/Remote-Troubleshooting.md)

 - How will user or department technology purchase requests be handled?